2026-27 Academic Year

 Applying for Student Aid

-Student Aid recommends you apply as early as possible to ensure adequate processing time.
+Student Aid recommends applying as early as possible to ensure adequate processing time.
 Application processing times may exceed 45 days during periods of high volume.

-Please note, students are advised to check with the school before applying to confirm whether the progam they are taking is considered full- or part-time enrolment.
+Please note, students are advised to check with the school before applying to confirm whether the program they are taking is considered full- or part-time enrolment.

 Student Aid Verified Accounts